nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 #### Create new account

-Go to [https://www.dexcom.com](https://www.dexcom.com/) and look for where to create account.
+You can only associate one email address with a Dexcom account, so it might be a good idea to create a new email address and associate it to your current account so that you can use your current email with the new account.
+Go to [https://www.dexcom.com](https://www.dexcom.com/) and look for where to create accounts.
 Follow the instructions to create a new account.
-You can only associate an email address with one Dexcom account.
-Make sure to use another email for the new account.
 The alternative is to delete the old account.
 But do **not** do that.
 It may be good to be able to go back and retrieve historical data.
 Make sure the new username contains only letters.
 It is better to stick to a-z.
 We know that the period . underscore `_` and at `@` characters creates problems, but we do not know which other characters can create problems.

 #### Reinstall Dexcom Transmitter app